NodirBobiev/tank/README.md

 **If you have already completed the previous steps and you have a python environment setup with all required packages installed, then go ahead with the following steps:**

-1. Make the python environment is activated, if not run the following command:
+1. Make sure the python environment is activated, if not, run the following command:
 ```
 source /env/bin/activate
 ```